-Why use an entity system framework for game development?
+Why use an Entity Component System architecture for game development?

 So, in this post I will look more at what the final architecture is, what it gives us that other architectures don't, and why I personally prefer this architecture.